 FOOD & DRINKS

 Our original plan was to have a big wedding in Mozambique (not at Sussurro at this point).
-With the roller-coaster that is Covid, however, our plans twisted and changed many times.
+With the roller-coaster that was Covid, however, our plans twisted and changed many times.
 We eventually settled on having a smaller wedding and had locked in a venue in Barrydale for March 18th.

 Six weeks before we were set to get married (and after we had already done the majority of the planning and booking, etc) we got a phone call letting us know that our venue had tragically burnt to the ground in the Barrydale fires!

 I was in floods of tears when my friend, Sarah Birkett (who is one of the owners of Sussurro) happened to send me a message suggesting Doug and I come to stay at Sussurro for our honeymoon or with some friends as the hotel was very quiet for March.
 I phoned Sarah straight away and she immediately suggested we have our wedding at Sussurro.
-It all worked out completely serendipitously – coming full circle at the last minute, and getting married in Mozambique liked we had originally planned to.
+It all worked out completely serendipitously – coming full circle at the last minute, and getting married in Mozambique like we had originally planned to.
 I will never be able to thank Sarah and her partner Adam enough for creating such an amazing wedding in 6 short weeks!

-ADVICE FOR BRIDES-TO-BE, FROM GABRIELLE
+ADVICE FOR BRIDES-TO-BE

-Someone said to me, right in the beginning of our planning process, to write down 2 or 3 things that are non-negotiables for your wedding.
-2 or 3 things that are entirely authentic to you as a couple.
+Someone said to me, right at the beginning of our planning process, to write down 2 or 3 things that are non-negotiables for your wedding.
+Things that are entirely authentic to you as a couple.
 And no matter how many twists and turns your planning takes over the months that follow, hold onto those 2 or 3 things.
-My biggest wish for every bride is not to over-think it and to continue to come back to what it’s all really about – marrying your soulmate.
+My biggest wish for every bride is not to overthink it, and to continue to come back to what it’s all really about – marrying your soulmate.
 I completely agree that a wedding is also a way of celebrating your community and the people who got you to this point, but I promise you that nobody remembers the colour of a napkin or the font on your menu.
 People remember how they felt and so will you.
-Decide from the very beginning how you want your wedding day to feel, not what you want it to look like.
-Because that is what is really about.